-- 1. The 4-H'ers must have made the clothing which they model, with the exception of under garments and accessories they may choose.
-(This rule does not apply to 4-H'ers enrolled in the Buymanship project.) - 2.
-4-H'ers enrolled in Buymanship (boys or girls) must have an itemized cost statement of all clothing to be worn. - 3.
+- 1. The 4-Hers must have made the clothing which they model, with the exception of under garments and accessories they may choose.
+(This rule does not apply to 4-Hers enrolled in the Shopping In Style formerly the Buymanship project.) - 2.
+4-Hers enrolled in the Shopping In Style formerly Buymanship (boys or girls) must have an itemized cost statement of all clothing to be worn. - 3.
 Style Revue entry blanks must be accompanied by the description of the garment. - 4.
 All entries must be made with the superintendent prior to judging.
 Garments must have been judged in order to participate in the public Style Revue at the fair. - 5.
-Up to two outfits may be modeled in each project, with only one entry per class: Clothing Construction, Buymanship, Knitting & Crochet. - 6.
+Up to two outfits may be modeled in each project, with only one entry per class, Sewing & Textile Design, Shopping In Style, Knitting & Crochet. - 6.
 Entrants will be judged 45 percent on general appearance, posture, poise, grooming, attitude, 45 percent on construction of garment, and 10% on value for money spent. - 7.
 All garments are to be hung in 4-H Clothing display area in building during the fair. - 8.
 Ribbons will be Blue, Red or White with Champion and Reserve Champion ribbons awarded in each class if the judge feels the entries are worthy.
 An overall Grand and Reserve Grand Champion will be awarded in both Junior and Senior Division.

-170: Style Revue, cont.
+170: Style Revue (Sewing & Textile Design), cont.